apache/flink/docs/dev/table/tableApi.zh.md

 **Temporal intervals:** Temporal intervals can be represented as number of months (`Types.INTERVAL_MONTHS`) or number of milliseconds (`Types.INTERVAL_MILLIS`).
 Intervals of same type can be added or subtracted (e.g. `1.hour + 10.minutes`).
 Intervals of milliseconds can be added to time points (e.g. `"2016-08-10".toDate + 5.days`).

 **Scala expressions:** Scala expressions use implicit conversions.
-Therefore, make sure to add the wildcard import `org.apache.flink.table.api.scala._` to your programs.
+Therefore, make sure to add the wildcard import `org.apache.flink.table.api._` to your programs.
 In case a literal is not treated as an expression, use `.toExpr` such as `3.toExpr` to force a literal to be converted.

 {% top %}